Bodrum or Antalya: Antalya vs Bodrum Breakdown

-If you’re dreaming of a holiday on a stunning stretch of the Mediterranean coastline, there are many places to choose from.
-You could enjoy the epic beaches of Croatia, go island-hopping in Greece or explore the Albanian Riviera, for example.
+If you’re dreaming of a holiday on a stunning stretch of the Mediterranean’s beautiful coastline, there are many places to choose from.
+Two fabulous options are Antalya and Bodrum on Türkiye’s gorgeous south coast.

 Enough about that, though.
-You’ve landed on this page, so you probably already know about the beauty of the Turkish Riviera.
-Maybe you’re even making vacation plans already!
+You’ve landed on this page, so you probably already know about the beauty of the Turkish Riviera, and you’re making vacation plans already!
+So let me help you choose between these two spots.

 Whatever planning stage you’re at, we’re here to help you figure out the best destination for your specific trip.
 Below, we’ll help you how to choose between Bodrum or Antalya.

-We’ll compare Antalya versus Bodrum, look at each city’s attractions and downsides, as well as list a few fantastic day trips you can take.
+We’ll compare Antalya versus Bodrum, look at each city’s attractions and downsides, and list a few fantastic day trips you can take.
 Hopefully, this Antalya or Bodrum guide makes your decision a bit easier!

 odrum Or Antalya – Antalya Vs Bodrum - Sunset in Bodrum

-Set on the Bodrum Peninsula, which juts out from the southwestern corner of Turkey, the city of Bodrum sits on not one but two bays.
-This peninsula is essentially where the Mediterranean and Aegean Seas meet, and numerous Greek Islands are just a short ferry ride away.
+Set on the Bodrum Peninsula, which juts out from the southwest corner of Turkey, the city of Bodrum sits on not one but two bays.
+This peninsula is essentially where the Mediterranean and Aegean Seas meet, and nearby Greek islands (especially Kos) are reachable by seasonal ferries.

-Founded by the Ancient Greeks as Halicarnassus, this was a thriving port city for centuries.
+The Ancient Greeks founded this as Halicarnassus, a thriving port city for centuries.
 It is most famous for being the former site of the iconic Mausoleum of Mausolus, one of the Seven Wonders of the Ancient World.
 The tomb of the former ruler of Caria, Mausolus, is the very building after which all other above-ground tombs, or “mausoleums,” are named.

 Later on, the Knights Hospitaller built the mighty Bodrum Castle with stones from the mausoleum.
-This imposing castle still dominates the Bodrum skyline, overlooking both bays, and is one of the city’s top tourist attractions.
+This imposing castle is also known as The Castle of St Peter and still dominates the Bodrum skyline, overlooking both bays, and is one of the city’s top tourist attractions.

-Elsewhere on the Bodrum Peninsula, a collection of inlets, bays, and caves are home to beautiful beaches, photogenic villages, resorts, and marinas.
+Elsewhere on the Bodrum Peninsula, a collection of inlets, bays, and caves are home to Bodrum’s beaches, photogenic villages, resorts, and marinas.

 It’s easy to see why Bodrum is a favorite destination among Turkish celebrities—there’s a vibe of glitz and glamor, while luxurious resorts offer world-class amenities.
 “Normal” people will also find many accommodation options, ranging from budget hotels to boutique beach hotels.